Sandra Urrutia

-Sandra Milena Urrutia Pérez (born September 20, 1978) is a Colombian lawyer specializing in telecommunications and administrative law.
-Since September 5, 2022, she has been the Minister of Information and Communication Technologies of her country, under the government of Gustavo Petro.
+Sandra Milena Urrutia Pérez (born September 20, 1978) is a Colombian lawyer specializing in telecommunications and administrative law from 2022 to 2023 as the Minister of Information and Communication Technologies.

 Urrutia has held various public and private positions as a telecommunications legal advisor and administrator.
 In 2002, she began her career in the public sector as a legal adviser to the Superintendence of Residential Public Services and became a director in said entity.
 Later she was a legal advisor to the Communications Regulation Commission.
 She was coordinator of surveillance and control of the National Television Authority.

 Early life

 She was born on September 20 in the city of Aquitania in the department of Boyacá.
 She grew up in the city of Sogamoso, there she studied at the Sugamuxi College from which she graduated as a bachelor in 1995.

 She studied law at the University of Boyacá, specialized in Telecommunications Law at the Universidad del Rosario and a master's degree in administrative law at the Universidad Externado.